Monday, July 13, 2015

 An amazing criticism, taking into account the landing speed of no less than 105 kph!

-{The same criticism had been already expressed against the Nieuport 161 fighter and was opposed to the last aircraft of these family, the Loire-Nieuport 42.}
+{The same criticism had been already expressed against the Nieuport 161 fighter and was opposed also to the last aircraft of these family, the Loire-Nieuport 42.}

 The take off was done in less than 150 m and the landing in about 200 m, these values being perfectly compatible with the take off and landing on the old Béarn carrier.